 Cutting and Eating Disorders

 Nonsuicidal self-injury disorder, better known as self-harm, is characterized by the purposeful actions of causing physical harm to oneself without the intention of committing suicide.
 Self-harm behaviors are more common in teenagers and adolescents and occur due to severe underlying emotional pain and a lack of healthy coping skills.
-Self-harm behaviors are unhealthy coping strategies to release emotions related to anger, sadness, neglect, pain and frustration.
-The individual gains a superficial sense of emotional and mental relief after the harmful act is completed followed by feelings of shame or guilt resulting in even more negative emotions, until this cycle continues.
+Self-harm behaviors are unhealthy coping strategies to release emotions related to anger, sadness, neglect, pain, and frustration.
+The individual gains a superficial sense of emotional and mental relief after the harmful act is completed followed by feelings of shame or guilt resulting in even more negative emotions until this cycle continues.
 Current studies suggest that approximately 4% or more of the population self-injures, and as high as 14% of adolescents may engage in this behavior.
-Studies have showed that there are four main reasons why individuals engage in self-harm behavior: 1) to reduce negative emotions, 2) to feel “something” besides numbness or emptiness, 3) to avoid certain social situations, and 4) to receive social support.
+Studies have shown that there are four main reasons why individuals engage in self-harm behavior: 1) to reduce negative emotions, 2) to feel “something” besides numbness or emptiness, 3) to avoid certain social situations, and 4) to receive social support.
 Self-harm behavior is extremely dangerous because not only can these behaviors wreak havoc on the physical body but they can also harm the mind as well.

 The relationship between cutting and eating disorders